qqqlab/rfm69-raspi/README.md

             +----------+    +----------+    +---------+
 ```

-The 'listen' C++ daemon listens for incoming messages on the RFM69 radio module.
+The ```listen``` C++ daemon listens for incoming messages on the RFM69 radio module.
 It currently expects tab delimited integer plain text messages from the nodes, with the first integer being the ID of the node, but this is to be expanded to secured and/or two way communication.

-Output from 'listen' is piped into the process.sh bash program, which forwards it to a local or external mosquitto server.
+Output from ```listen``` is piped into the ```process.sh``` bash script, which forwards it to a local or external mosquitto server.

-With the mqtt2db.sh script sensor data from the mqtt server can be logged in a Mysql/MariaDB database and from there used for graphing the data on a website.
+With the ```mqtt2db.sh``` script sensor data from the mqtt server can be logged in a Mysql/MariaDB database and from there used for graphing the data on a website.

-All configuration for the C++, BASH, and PHP parts is in the conf/listen.ini, see details there.
+All configuration for the C++, BASH, and PHP parts is in```conf/listen.ini```, see details there.

 Directories:
  - listen - C++ source